lolyhop/gnn-wiki-project/README.md

 # Dataset Collection

 While academic benchmarks like [Cora](https://www.geeksforgeeks.org/machine-learning/cora-dataset/) or [PubMed](http://er.tacc.utexas.edu/datasets/ped) are great for testing models, they don't reflect the messy reality of data engineering.
-To demonstrate a true **end-to-end ML pipeline** — from data parsing to model deployment — we decided to build our own dataset from scratch.
+To demonstrate a true **end-to-end ML pipeline** — from data parsing to model deployment — we chose to build our own dataset from scratch.

-We focused on the **Information Technology (IT)** domain of Wikipedia.
-Our objective was to construct a graph where nodes represent articles and edges represent hyperlinks between them.
+We focused on the **Information Technology (IT)** domain of Wikipedia. **We set out to construct** a graph where nodes represent articles and edges represent hyperlinks between them.

 ## 1. Defining the Scope

-You can’t simply “download Wikipedia.”
-It is too massive and disconnected.
-To create a coherent dataset, we needed specific starting points, a.k.a. seed articles.
-We manually curated a list of root categories covering the broad pillars of the IT landscape, from theoretical foundations to applied engineering:
+You can’t simply “download Wikipedia” — it is too massive and disconnected.
+To create a coherent dataset, we needed a strategy.
+We started by manually curating a list of root categories covering the broad pillars of the IT landscape, from theoretical foundations to applied engineering:

 ```python
 SEED_CATEGORIES = [